Texas Mom Kaylene Bowen Admits To Faking Illness For Healthy Son, Putting Him Through 13 Unnecessary Surgeries

 “By the time he was 8 years old, the boy had undergone the more than a dozen major surgeries and was confined to a wheelchair, according to prosecutors.
 Authorities allege that Bowen committed crimes that appeared to fit the description of Munchausen syndrome by proxy, a disorder in which a caregiver lies or exaggerates a child’s medical symptoms to get attention,” the report noted.

-The unnecessary procedures nearly claimed the boy’s life, the Dallas News reported.
-He twice suffered life-threatening blood infections that required him to be placed in intensive care, and suffered a serious injury from the ongoing radiation he underwent to treat the non-existent cancer.
+The unnecessary procedures nearly claimed the boy’s life, The Dallas Morning News reported.
+He twice suffered life-threatening blood infections that required him to be placed in intensive care and suffered a serious injury from the ongoing radiation he underwent to treat the non-existent cancer.
 The boy also had trouble eating and participating in everyday activities because of the effect of the treatments, the report noted.

-Bowen was reported to child protective services two years ago when staff at a Dallas hospital reported that the boy did not have cancer and was no exhibiting any of the symptoms that his mother had claimed.
+Bowen was reported to child protective services two years ago when staff at a Dallas hospital reported that the boy did not have cancer and was not exhibiting any of the symptoms that his mother had claimed.

 Bowen’s guilty plea has generated national coverage, with many pointing fingers not only at the mother but at the medical providers who continued to administer unnecessary and rigorous treatments to the boy without determining that he was never actually sick, and also the child protective services system for not stepping in sooner to remove the boy from her care.